Georgia Residential Lease Agreement

 note

 Some Georgia cities, like Atlanta, have more comprehensive rules than the statewide standard.
-Always check local laws.
+Always check local laws and ordinances.

 Consequences of Not Including Mandatory Disclosures